ToshiyukiBandai/DD-PINNs-RRE/README.md

 This directory contains Matlab codes to solve the RRE using a finite difference method for a homogeneous soil.

 ## analytical solution
 The directory "analytical solutions" contain the analytical solutions to the RRE by Srivastava and Yeh (1991).
-The analytical solutions are saves as .npy files to be used later to verify DD-PINNs-RRE.
+The analytical solutions are saved as .npy files to be used later to verify DD-PINNs-RRE.
 The Jupyter notebooks are also available to obtain the analytical solutions for different hydraulic parameters.
 For heterogeneous soils, the procedures to obtain the analytical solutions depend on hydraulic parameters.
 Please refer to the Jupyter notebook and the original paper for detail.

 ```
 @article{Srivastava1991,